Ausgefuchster/quickselect.nvim/README.md

 Quickselect is inspired by [wezterm](https://github.com/wez/wezterm).
 It allows you to quickly jump to patterns in the buffer.

+## 🌟 Features

+- Quickly jump to patterns in the buffer and select them
+- Quick yank patterns in the buffer without moving the cursor
+- Customizable patterns:w

 ## 📦 Installation

 With [lazy.nvim](https://github.com/folke/lazy.nvim)